 Local performance measures include multimodal metrics that are not used for determination of CMP conformance under State legislation but reflect performance goals for non-automobile modes in San Francisco.
 The local measures are used for planning purposes and to track trends over time.
 Transit measures included in the CMP 2023 include transit speeds, transit-to-auto speed ratios, transit speed reliability (variability), and transit accessibility, which tracks the proportion of population and jobs that are within a 5-minute walk to a given frequency of transit service.
 In addition to these, we also include by reference the service standards and milestones reported by the SFMTA and other transit providers, which include measures of transit crowding, transit on-time performance, and bunches and gaps in transit service.
-Non-motorized metrics include multi-modal volumes, bicycle network completeness, and pedestrian and bicyclist injuries and fatalities.
+Non-motorized metrics include multi-modal volumes, bicycle network completeness, and injury or fatal collisions involving pedestrians or bicyclists.
 These measures are discussed in further detail in Section 4.5.